-My field of study is ancient Andean art and material culture, and I pursue in an inter-disciplinary approach that combines the use of visual, archaeological, ethnohistorical and vocabularic sources, with tools and insights taken from the fields of archaeology, art history, and anthropology of art.
-A good example to this approach is my doctoral research “Beyond the Image: Femininity and Other Gender Expressions in the Ancient Art of the South-Central Andes (800 B.C-1532 A.D),” which successfully reconstructs many aspects of the ancient Andean gender mechanisms and their expressions in art, society, religion and ideology.
+My field of study is ancient Andean art and material culture.
+I pursue this subject in an interdisciplinary approach which combines the use of visual, archaeological, ethnohistorical, and vocabularied sources, with tools and insights taken from the fields of archaeology, art history, and anthropology of art.
+A good example of this approach is my doctoral research “Beyond the Image: Femininity and Other Gender Expressions in the Ancient Art of the South-Central Andes (800 B.C-1532 A.D)” that successfully reconstructs many aspects of the ancient Andean gender mechanisms and their expressions in art, society, religion, and ideology.

-In addition to my research, for nine years I was the curator of the Maiman Collection in Hezeliya, Israel, a private collection of ancient Andean artefacts.
-This experience has enriched my knowledge, both of Andean material culture and the management of ancient artefacts.

-As an archaeologist, I participated in several excavations and surveys under the auspices of the Israel Antiquities Authority, as well as in one project in Peru (Pueblo Viejo, Lurin Valley), as part of my M.A studies.
+In addition to my research, for nine years I was the curator of the Maiman Collection in Herzliya, Israel, a private collection of ancient Andean artefacts.
+This experience has enriched my knowledge of both Andean material culture and the management of ancient artefacts.
+Further, as an archaeologist, I participated in several excavations and surveys under the auspices of the Israel Antiquities Authority, as well as in one project in Peru (Pueblo Viejo, Lurin Valley).
+These were both part of my studies towards my Master’s Degree.

 Currently, I am a postdoctoral researcher affiliated with the Andean Studies Program of the Pontifical Catholic University of Peru.
-My postdoctoral research: “A Queer Reading of Northern Andean Coast Material Culture and Practice in Ancient and Early Colonial Societies,” continues my interest in Andean gender structures.
-However, in this study, I focus on a different geographical area than the one I studied in my doctorate.
-The research delves into these gender categories, which were neither entirely feminine nor masculine, I title these as additional genders.
-The study first objective is to present the different narratives regarding additional genders: the European narrative by the colonial documents, and the Andean narrative by ancient and colonial indigenous material culture and practice.
+My postdoctoral research “A Queer Reading of Northern Andean Coast Material Culture and Practice in Ancient and Early Colonial Societies” continues my interest in Andean gender structures.
+However, in this study I focus on a different geographical area than the one I covered in my doctorate.
+This research delves into these gender categories, which were neither entirely feminine nor masculine, and therefore I title these as “additional genders”.
+The study’s first objective is to present the different narratives regarding additional genders: the European narrative noted in the colonial documents, and the Andean narrative suggested by ancient and colonial indigenous material culture and practice.
 The second goal is to explore the ways Northern Andean Coast societies materialized the additional genders in their artefacts.
-The research also seeks to understand the roles individuals with additional genders fulfilled in their society.
-In addition, the study aims to examine whether contemporary Andean communities preserve the remains of the additional gender categories.
-The research last objective is to delve into the questions related to museology of gender.
-This focuses on the challenges involved in displaying in museum exhibitions the themes of gender and multiplicity of genders.
+The research also seeks to understand the roles individuals in the additional genders groupings fulfilled in their society, and it examines whether contemporary Andean communities preserve the remains of additional gender categories.
+The research’s last objective is to delve into questions related to the museology of gender.
+This focuses on the challenges involved in the interpretation and display of the themes of gender and multiplicity of genders in museum exhibitions.

-In the Andean Studies Program, except of carrying out this research, I will soon teach a course on ancient Andean art and artefacts and the methodologies we can use for studying them.
-Furthermore, I serve as a supervisor of PhD. candidate of this program.
+In addition to carrying out this research, I will soon teach a course on ancient Andean art and artefacts in the Andean Studies Program, including the methodologies we can use for their analysis.
+I also serve as a supervisor for a PhD. candidate in this Program.